The VAT filing deadline in most of the European countries is approaching

 The deadline for filing a VAT refund claim to the United Kingdom’s tax authorities for invoices dated from July 1, 2015 through June 30, 2016 is fast approaching.
-Please contact our office no later than September 1, 2016, if interested in proceeding with a UK VAT refund.
+Please contact our office as soon as possible if interested in proceeding with a UK VAT refund.
 The filing preparation has to begin 3 months before the December VAT filing deadline because an IRS certificate has to be ordered, which can sometimes take up to 3 months to receive.

 The European Union calls the 160 Billion VAT Gap “unacceptable”

 This year a study was conducted by the EU commission providing an estimate of revenue loss to fraud among the EU countries, also called the VAT Gap – the difference between expected VAT revenues and VAT actually collected.
 According to the study, the countries within the European Union lost an estimated 160 billion in uncollected VAT revenue in 2014.
 According to the European Commission this is “unacceptable” and a plan of action will be set in place next year to tackle this issue.